 I had access to a double garage locally, which I kitted out with all the necessary (and some not so necessary maybe!) equipment.
 I'm pretty handy, and will try most things (generally successfully), so I wasn't overly concerned by my lack of previous experience of the mechanics of restoration… after all, how difficult could it be??!

 My main aim was to turn her into a classic car with as close to modern-day drivability and reliability as I could get.
-So, if you're one of the many admirable purists out there, and you've happened upon this blog by accident, maybe bail out now as you may not like some of the "enhancements" I've done I'm afraid!
-Finally, this is my blog, I'm not a professional, and some of the terminology I use may not be "correct", so please don't flame me.. this is information on what I did and anything you undertake based on what I say or do is at your own risk!
+So, if you're one of the many admirable purists out there, maybe bail out now as you may not like some of the 'enhancements' I've done I'm afraid!
+Finally, these are my experiences, I'm not a professional, and some of the terminology I use may not be 'correct', so this is information on what I did and anything you undertake based on what I say or do is at your own risk!